-These sessions focus on drug abuse education, individual and group counseling, and teaching addicted people how to cope without their drugs.
+These sessions focus on drug abuse education, individual and group counseling, and teaching addicted people how to cope without drugs.
 Outpatient drug rehab can be a good standalone option for someone with a mild addiction, or it can be part of a long-term treatment program.
-Outpatient drug rehab can last 3 to 6 months — something similar to inpatient treatment — or over a year.
+Outpatient drug rehab can last 3 to 6 months — similar to inpatient treatment — or over a year.

 Outpatient Detox Programs